vvmruder/pyramid_georest/doc/source/index.rst

 will fit in this set and will be identified by a match pattern.
 If you are interested more in detail, please have a closer look in :ref:`url_patterns`

+**To explain it in a more schematic way:**

+pyramid_georest defines a API object per unique database connection string and holds them in a dictionary by name as identifier.
+The *registration* is done on startup.
+So you will get an error on application start if there is a name interference between several registered API's.
+Each API holds arbitrary number of Service classes which represents the entry points for the CRUD interface.

 Often you have some bigger applications and it is necessary to do some more dedicated and more structured organization of api's.
 Especially if you are using the possibility of pyramid plugins which